ravi0130/azure-avs-microhack/README.md

 ### Task 1: deploy

 This must be deployed **only once** per MicroHack and can survive for following MicroHacks.
-It must be deployed in a **proctor subscription** :
+It must be deployed in a **proctor subscription**.

+**By default, gateways are not deployed.
+Change the 0-main.bicep file "DeployGateway" variable to true to deploy them.**
+Once ER circuit are manually connected to the ER Gateway, you should revert the variable back to **false** to avoid ER circuit newly connected to be disconnected as they are not part of the deployment script.

 Steps: